mxagar/spark_big_data_guide/02_Spark/README.md

 - [From Local Mode To Cluster Mode](https://www.youtube.com/watch?v=EeBWbABm_Qc)
 - [Setup Instructions AWS](https://www.youtube.com/watch?v=ZVdAEMGDFdo)

 ### 5.1 Introduction

 When we work with big data, we can't work in local mode anymore, but we need to use the cluster mode.
 Spark has 3 modes to work on a cluster:

-- Standalone: built-in cluster management; users submit jobs to a remote cluster.
+- **Standalone**: built-in cluster management; users submit jobs to a remote cluster.
 - MESOS: another 3rd party cluster management, for big teams.
 - YARN: another 3rd party cluster management, for big teams.

+We use

-We use AWS S3 for long term data storage and AWS EMR (Elastic MapReduce clusters) to run a Spark cluster, where data is loaded to memory; then, we connect to the cluster from our local machine and execute the analysis on the remote cluster.
+- AWS S3 for long term data storage
+- and AWS EMR (Elastic MapReduce clusters) to run a Spark cluster, where data is loaded to memory

+Then, we connect to the cluster from our local machine and execute the analysis on the remote cluster.

 ![Cloud Setup](./pics/cloud_setup.jpg)